nusenu/ContactInfo-Information-Sharing-Specification/README.md

 For tools and websites that display the operatorurl field and implement this specification:
 Users MUST be able to tell verified operatorurls from unverified operatorurls.

+In cases where operators do not have a website, this field can be used to specify a DNS domain only.
+In that case "http(s)://" is ommitted.

 length: < 400 characters

 valid characters: [%/:a-zA-Z0-9.-]